-Taiwan declared its commitment to achieving "Net Zero Emissions by 2050" in 2021 and identified "Green Banking" as one of the 12 key strategies towards this goal.
+Taiwan declared its commitment to achieving "Net Zero Emissions by 2050" in 2021 and identified "Green Finance" as one of the 12 key strategies towards this goal.
 The financial industry plays a vital role in establishing green finance mechanisms and implementing targeted measures, serving as an intermediary for funds and facilitating investments to support sustainable development.
-It has become an essential driving force in the transition to net-zero emissions.
+It has become an essential driving force in the transition to net zero emissions.
 Therefore, while climate change causes changes in the operational environment and necessitates additional expenditures to mitigate potential damages, it also presents opportunities for financial institutions.

 KTB places a strong emphasis on climate change issues and sustainable development.
 It not only continues to enhance its climate risk management mechanisms but also actively develops financial products and services that are aligned with climate and sustainability goals.
 Integrating ESG (Environmental, Social, and Governance) considerations into its daily business processes, KTB leverages its influence in the financial supply chain to promote societal awareness and importance of sustainable development.